hackabit18/Arcade/README.md

 #Arcade
 IDEA: developing a game whose basic motive is to create awareness among young kids about global warming and climate change.
 TOOLS & TECHNOLOGIES USED: Apocalypse is a 2D platformer game made in Unity3D using C#.
-HOW TO RUN:Clone this github repo and run it on Unity3D 2018.2.5 BRIEF DESCRIPTION: Currrently it contains two chapters Forest and Cityscape.
+HOW TO RUN:Clone this github repo , find the 'Exe' folder and run the .exe file.
+BRIEF DESCRIPTION: Currrently it contains two chapters Forest and Cityscape.
                    Player controls: arrow keys for movement  , space for jump , left alt to shoot. enemies and obstacles need to be killed and avoided to increament the score.
 Also, collectible items need to be collected                                 for the same.